AlbertBit/rrtstar_remus_maccio/README.md

 - MATLAB codes folder in both the described folders
 - Ros version into rrtstar_ws
 - Report of the overall project
-- Documentation provided via Doxygen
+- Documentation generated via Doxygen